Surajwalia1/Marketing-Campaigns-Using-orm-/README.md

 This project automates marketing campaigns with features such as scheduling, retry mechanisms, and targeted campaigns based on user categories.
 The backend is developed using **TypeScript**, **Express**, **PostgreSQL** (with **TypeORM** and migrations), and **NodeMailer** for handling emails.

-## Features

-- **Email Campaign Scheduling**: Admins can schedule email campaigns based on user categories.
-- **Retry Mechanism**: Automatic retry mechanism for failed email deliveries.
-- **Targeted Campaigns**: Campaigns can be broadcast to all users or targeted to specific categories.
-- **Admin Profile Management**: Admins can create and manage user profiles with email and category information.

 ## Technologies Used